Open at 9am, call free on 0808 252 9775

 Did you know...

-Your home may be repossessed if you do not keep up repayments on your residential mortgage, or during the mandatory repayment period on a payment-term lifetime mortgage. £1,299 advice fee only payable on completion of a later life mortgage through Key.
+Your home may be repossessed if you do not keep up repayments on your residential mortgage, or during the mandatory repayment period on a payment-term lifetime mortgage. £899 advice fee only payable on completion of a RIO or retirement repayment mortgage through Key, or £1,699 for lifetime mortgages.

 Which later life mortgage is right for me?

-Key's range of later life products are specifically designed for those aged 55 or over.
+The range of later life products Key Group recommends is specifically designed for those aged 55 or over.
 They can help you finance the things you want and need to do in later life.
 Whether you’re looking to remortgage, release funds from the value of your home or buy a new property, the right later life mortgage could help you take control of your finances.

 Retirement interest-only Retirement repayment Lifetime Payment-term lifetime